Rhodes House History

 Various features of the building, for example, the massive beams and the wood-and-glass fanlights above some of the doors, were designed by Sir Herbert Baker to resemble features of the Cape Dutch style of Groote Schuur, the house he designed for Mr Rhodes in South Africa.
 Groote Schuur is now a residence of the President of South Africa.

-The three main function rooms, The Milner Hall, The Beit Room and The Jameson Room, were named after three of the original Trustees: Lord Milner, Alfred Beit and Sir Leander Starr Jameson.
+There are three main function rooms on the ground floor, The Milner Hall, The Beit Room and The Atlantic Room.
+Three further function rooms can be found on the first floor, The Rosebery Room, The Mandela Rhodes Room, and The Saïd Foundation Room.
 In addition, there is a grand, circular, domed entrance-hall known as the Rotunda, and an oak-panelled gallery, reminiscent of a Cape Dutch stoep — a covered verandah.

 Step outside to find the beautifully maintained, typically English Rhodes House gardens, which have won the Gold in the Oxford Colleges in Bloom competition for three years running.
 The Rhodes House gardens offer green lawns, gravel pathways and herbaceous borders.
 This secluded walled garden, which catches the sun from early morning to late evening, is perfect for photographic shoots and garden parties, and the West Lawn is large enough for a marquee.